Linux Mint on the Framework Laptop

 The resolution of the screen yields a very awkward experience where if

-200% is very sharp but we lost a lot of space.. and in a multi-monitor
+200% is sharp but we lose a lot of space.. and in a multi-monitor

 set up they are either both 100% or both 200% which is not good either.